Introduction

 * 1991 was a turning point in India's economic relations due to its new Look east policy.
 Before 1990 India's main focus was on the Soviet Union because of which ties with the other major Asian powers like China and Japan were not strong.
 India's inward-looking orientation disconnected it from the neighborhood to the East, kept it apart from the economic growth of East Asia.
 By the turn of the 1990s, India had totally marginalized itself.
 The first phase of the Look East policy launched by the Narasimha Rao Government in the early 1990s focused on renewing contact with a region that India had drifted away from.

-The second phase in India's Look East policy has a new dimension — the development of India's remote northeast.
+* The Look-East policy has been given a significant thrust since the beginning of this century and the results achieved are evident as mentioned in the report.
+Now India has entered into the phase two of this policy.
+The second phase in India's Look East policy has a new dimension the development of India's remote northeast.
 India's search for a new economic relationship with South East Asia is no longer driven by considerations of globalization, but to facilitate development of the Northeast by increasing its connectivity to the outside world.
 Instead of trying to isolate the Northeast from external influences, as it had done in the past, New Delhi is now recognizing the importance of opening it up for commercial linkages with South East Asia.

 * Increased economic integration with Asia has helped India because the core competencies of these economies are different.
 So India can import the goods from other countries which can be produced by other countries at a lower cost then India.
 India can export those goods for which India has a competitive advantage.
-This arrangement is mutually benefaction for India and East Asia countries .Due to this there is a Substantial potential of Asian Economic Integration in helping Asia resume a high growth path
+This arrangement is mutually benefaction for India and East Asia countries .Due to this there is a Substantial potential of Asian Economic Integration in helping Asia resume a high growth path.

 East Asia's Strengths India's Strengths